 - If you notice the sauce is too acidic, add a pinch of sugar to balance its flavor.

-- If the pieces of pork cracklings are too big, cut them to make them easier to eat.
+- If the pieces of pork cracklings are too big, break them before adding them to the sauce, so they will be easier to eat.

 - You can adjust the spiciness in this recipe by adding less or more chiles than the recipe calls for.

-- The recipe can be find in Mexico with other names, such as chicharrones con chile verde, chicharron con salsa verde, or chicharron en verde.
+- The recipe can be found in Mexico with other names, such as chicharrones con chile verde or chicharron en verde.

 - Refried beans are absolutely my favorite and one of the most common side dishes for this recipe.

-- Arroz Blanco (Mexican white rice) is also a good option, specially when you serve chicharron en salsa verde over it, all the sauce goodness will soak up the rice.
+- Arroz Blanco (Mexican white rice) is also a good option, especially when you serve chicharron en salsa verde over it, all the sauce will soak up the rice!

-- Frijoles de la olla, for a hearty, comfort, and more traditional Mexican menu.
+- Frijoles de la olla, for a hearty, comforting, and more traditional Mexican menu.
 You can’t go wrong with this.
-Add also some chopped onion on top.
+Add also some chopped onions on top.

 - Arroz Rojo is also another good way to serve you chicharron en salsa verde.
 I normally do it when I have leftovers.

-Yes!
 I love prep meals, they just save you lots of time in the kitchen and also satisfy unexpected cravings.
-This recipe is perfect to make ahead.
+This recipe is perfect to make ahead for those busy days.

-Place leftovers on an air-tight container and store in the fridge for up to 4 days.
-Otherwise, you can also freeze them for up to 3 months.
-Thaw overnight then reheat as suggested above.
+You can also freeze it for up to 3 months.
+Thaw overnight then reheat as suggested below.

-To reheat, place leftovers in a pan, add a splash of water or chicken stock to return some moisture to the preparation and then heat in the stove over medium heat.
+To reheat, place leftovers in a pan, add a splash of water or chicken stock to return some moisture to the dish and then heat it on the stovetop over medium heat.

 - 1 lb fresh tomatillos (see notes)

 - 4 serrano peppers (seeds and veins removed)

 - 2 garlic cloves (peeled)